oda-hub/hugo-odahub/content/docs/guide-development.md

 ![image](https://github.com/oda-hub/hugo-odahub/blob/master/content/docs/tmp2.png)

-Note that both target (Point of Interest) **source name** and target **source coordinates** are passed to the workflow, and in principle there is no guarantee the coordinates are that of the source.
+Note that both **source name** and  **source coordinates** are passed to the workflow, and in principle there is no guarantee the coordinates are that of the source.
 We leave is up to the workflow developer to reconcile these parameters.
 Please explain the logic in the associated help page of the service.

 #### Adding annotations the entire notebook